Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/fontWeight/fontWeight.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`.fontWeight(_:)`** modifier sets the font weight.
+The **`.fontWeight()`** modifier sets the font weight.
 We can apply the following weights: ultraLight, thin, light, regular, medium, semibold, bold, heavy and black.

 ## Syntax